 The second key or the second step that I want you to take is to get quiet.

 That means don’t lug your cell phone with you.
 Don’t check your email.
-Don’t text anyone at that point in time.
+Don’t text anyone.
 Get quiet!
-Don’t listen to music… listening to the birds chirping that’s different.
+Don’t listen to music—listening to the birds chirping that’s different.
 Nature is fine.

-The key is get quiet.
-So you’re remote now and your quiet now.
+The key is to get quiet.
+So you’re remote now, and you are quiet now.

 STEP 3: Just "Be"